 1 You are always fully vested in your own contributions, as long as you remain in the retirement plan you chose as a new employee.
-How your employee contributions are distributed or refunded to you depends on a number of factors, especially if you use your 2nd Election to change retirement plans in the future.
-You can call the MyFRS Financial Guidance Line at I-866-446-9377, Option 2, for information.
+How your employee contributions are distributed or refunded to you depends on a number of factors, especially if you use your 2nd Election to change plans.
+You can call the MyFRS Financial Guidance Line at 1-866-446-9377, Option 2, for information.

-3 Deferred Retirement Option Program.
+2 Deferred Retirement Option Program.
 Visit MyFRS.com for details.